-$^{^{20}}$ See article 90 of the ROO, article 58 of the ROS and article 50 of the NIRO.
+19 See article 90 of the ROO, article 58 of the ROS and article 50 of the NIRO.

-21 Article 89 of the ROO, 58 ROS and article 50 of the NIRO, as well the RO Closure Order 2014 (as amended) and the Renewables Obligations Closure Order (Northern Ireland) 2015
+20 Article 89 of the ROO, 58 ROS and article 50 of the NIRO, as well the RO Closure Order 2014 (as amended) and the Renewables Obligations Closure Order (Northern Ireland) 2015

-- If there has been a material change in circumstances since the preliminary accreditation was granted.
-We will determine case by case whether the changes are material. - If the generator's information that formed the basis of our decision to grant preliminary accreditation decision was materially incorrect.
-Again, we will determine this case by case. - If there has been a change in the legislation since the preliminary accreditation was granted, that means that under the amended legislation the preliminary accreditation would not have been granted. - For stations applying under the ROO and ROS we will not grant preliminary accreditation if a CfD has been entered into, or if an investment contract has been entered into22, unless the investment contract has been terminated23. - The grace period criteria relating to any relevant closure date of the scheme are not met by the station.
+- If the generator's information that formed the basis of our decision to grant preliminary accreditation decision was materially incorrect.
+Again, we will determine this case by case. - If there has been a change in the legislation since the preliminary accreditation was granted, that means that under the amended legislation the preliminary accreditation would not have been granted. - For stations applying under the ROO and ROS we will not grant preliminary accreditation if a CfD has been entered into, or if an investment contract has been entered into21. - The grace period criteria relating to any relevant closure date of the scheme are not met by the station.
 See our guidance on the full closure and early closures at www.ofgem.gov.uk/ro-closure for more details.